IBM Cloud Docs

 22 September 2016

-Customization now available for all languages
+Customization is now available for all languages

 The customization interface, which includes the customization and GET /v1/pronunciation methods, is now available for all languages that are supported by the service.
 The interface remains a beta release.
 For more information, see Understanding customization.